World tour of Ulysses S. Grant

-The world tour of Ulysses S. Grant began in May 1877, only a couple of months after Grant's second presidential term had ended.
-After serving as a general during the Civil War, and as president for two consecutive terms during the turbulent Reconstruction Era, Grant was ready for a vacation from the years of stress that war and politics had brought him.
-Now in his later fifties, Grant looked forward to the tour with great enthusiasm.
-With his wife Julia they embarked on a long-anticipated tour, which would develop into an around the world tour, lasting more than two and a half years.
-The tour was filled with visits to a variety of places and prominent people, including Queen Victoria, Pope Leo XIII, Otto von Bismarck and other such dignitaries around the world.
-The Grants had a flexible itinerary and their visits to various countries would bring them to Paris three times during their tour.
-Grant was often received by cheering crowds as "General Grant" the Civil War hero in the various countries along the tour, often with official greetings and huge celebrations.
+Ulysses S. Grant began his world tour in May 1877, only a couple of months after his second presidential term had ended.
+After serving as a general during the Civil War, and as president for two consecutive terms during the turbulent Reconstruction era, Grant was ready for a vacation from the years of stress that war and politics had brought him.
+Now in his late fifties, he looked forward to the tour with great enthusiasm.
+With his wife Julia and a retinue of close colleagues and friends, Grant traveled the world for more than two and a half years.
+The Grants had a flexible itinerary and visited a variety of places and prominent people, including Pope Leo XIII, Queen Victoria, Otto von Bismarck and several other heads of state.
+Grant was often received by cheering crowds as "General Grant" the Civil War hero and in some cases was met with official greetings and huge celebrations.

-During the tour abroad, Grant was encouraged by his successor President Rutherford B. Hayes, to represent the United States in an unofficial diplomatic capacity in some cases.
-This involved resolving international disputes between countries – an unprecedented role for the relatively young United States.
+During the tour abroad, Grant was encouraged by his successor President Rutherford B. Hayes to represent the United States in an unofficial diplomatic capacity; this involved resolving international disputes, which was an unprecedented role for the relatively young country.
+Many of the countries Grant visited, particularly in Asia, were unfamiliar to most Americans and often lacked formal diplomatic relations with the U.S.; his travels subsequently attracted considerable popular interest.
 As a courtesy to Grant, his touring party was often transported to their destinations by the U.S. Navy.
-When he returned to the United States he was received in grand formality as he journeyed across the country.
-By the time Grant had completed his world tour he had brought the United States into the realm of international prominence in the eyes of much of the world.
+When he returned to the U.S. in December 1879, he was received in grand formality as he journeyed across the country.
+By the time Grant had completed his world tour, he had brought the United States into the realm of international prominence in the eyes of much of the world.